cloudforet-io/cloudforet-io.github.io/content/en/docs/concepts/identity/rbac/_index.md

 - Domain: You can access all resources within the domain.
 - Project: You can access the resources within the specified Project.

-Project type users can access resources within the project by being specific [added as a member of the project](/docs/guides_v1/project/project_management/).
+Project type users can access resources within the project by specifically being [added as a member of the project](/docs/guides_v1/project/project_management/).

-If you [Add as member of Project Group](/docs/guides_v1/project/project_group_management/), the right to access all subordinate project resources is inherited.
+If you [add as member of Project Group](/docs/guides_v1/project/project_group_management/), the right to access all subordinate project resources is inherited.

 ### Organization

-All resources in SpaceONE can be hierarchically managed through the following organizational structure.
+All resources in SpaceONE can be managed hierarchically through the following organizational structure.

 All users can specify access targets in such a way that they are _**connected (RoleBinding)**_ to the organization.
 - _**Domain**_ : This is the highest level organization.
 Covers all projects and project groups.